-The employer's contributions also finance cash maternity benefits under Sickness and Maternity.
+The employer's contributions also finance cash maternity, prenatal, and birth benefits under Sickness and Maternity.

-Family allowances: The child must be younger than age 14 (age 21 if an apprentice, a student, or disabled).
-The parent must work at least 18 days a month or be the widow of a beneficiary.
+Paid for children younger than age 14 (age 21 if an apprentice, a student, or disabled).
+The parent must work at least 18 days or 120 hours a month or be the widow of a beneficiary.